Daniel O'Donnell: Image

-O'Donnell is arguably better known for his gentle, soft-spoken personality and clean-cut image, than for his music.
-Over the years he has attracted vast media attention and there have been many cultural references to the performer.
-O'Donnell is frequently satirised in Irish and British comedy because of a common supposition that his audience consists mainly of older women.
-He was parodied as celebrity singer "Eoin McLove" in the Father Ted episode "Night of the Nearly Dead", as well as an episode of BBC sketch-show Chewin' the Fat, as an Irish singer named "Donald O'Daniel".
-The comedy show Bull Island and the radio sketch segment "Gift Grub" portrayed him in sketches frequently singing about his "mammy".
-DJ Chris Moyles has parodied O'Donnell on numerous occasions.
+O'Donnell is often noted for his gentle, soft‑spoken personality and clean‑cut image, which have become as recognisable as his music.
+Over the years he has attracted considerable media attention, and there have been numerous cultural references to him.
+He is frequently satirised in Irish and British comedy, largely due to the common perception that his audience consists mainly of older women.
+He was parodied as the celebrity singer "Eoin McLove" in the Father Ted episode "Night of the Nearly Dead", and the BBC sketch-show Chewin' the Fat as an Irish singer named "Donald O'Daniel".
+The comedy series Bull Island and the radio sketch segment Gift Grub portrayed him, often singing about his "mammy".
+DJ Chris Moyles has parodied O'Donnell on several occasions.

-O'Donnell is known for his close relationship with his fans and has a meet-and-greet session after almost every concert.
-He used to host a massive tea party for his fans outside his Donegal home every year.
-He has expressed a wish to appear in Coronation Street.
+O'Donnell is known for his close relationship with his fans and holds a meet‑and‑greet session after almost every concert.
+He previously hosted a large annual tea party for fans outside his home in Donegal.
+He has also expressed a wish to appear in Coronation Street.

 He appeared on Martin and Paul's Surf 'n' Turf.